 Don't delay booking your place - courses will be cancelled one month prior if minimum numbers aren't reached.

 This course introduces construction health and safety (H&S) law in context, how to prepare practice policies, and CDM2015.

 This course improves expert witness performance in the courtroom.
 An experienced lawyer will provide constructive feedback on participants’ witness-box presentation.

 This course introduces what lawyers and the courts expect and require from an expert witness report.

 This half day course assists engineers working in the domestic sector for householders or small business people.

 This course covers the practical issues arising from commercial contracts.

 This course enables engineers to read, evaluate and negotiate confidently the commercial or legal terms of proposed contracts with clients.

-Learn about the structural implications of The Party Wall Act, with a focus on the commercial issues arising from designing buildings adjacent to party walls, the pitfalls and how to avoid them.
+This evening talk summarises the important structural implications of The Party Wall Act, focusing on the commercial issues arising from designing buildings adjacent to party walls, what the pitfalls are and how to avoid them.

 This course builds knowledge and confidence in your sketching abilities.